-The night was balmy; the excitement was high as the crowd gathered in front of security gates to enter the legendary Styx concert celebrating the 2025 release of their 18th album, Circling from Above, with opener Jay Psaros.
+The night was balmy, and the excitement was high as the crowd gathered in front of the security gates to enter the legendary Styx concert celebrating the 2025 release of their 18th album, Circling from Above, with opener Jay Psaros.

 Jay Psaros

-A man stepping out into a wide-open stage with a single spotlight, he has a guitar and a voice, and he sang about country living, whisky, and hot summer nights.
+A man stepped out onto a wide-open stage, a single spotlight illuminating him.
+He had a guitar, a voice, and a set of songs about country living, whisky, and hot summer nights.
 But he is not a country artist; he adapts to whatever environment he is thrown into.
-At 34, he has already been in the music business for 10 years and played in barrooms to concert halls.
-His determination has gotten him a gig touring with Styx, so you know he has something going on to open for them.
-He is laying out a good future for himself, and on top of that, his wife recently had a baby.
-He is currently living the dream, and he will go far if he sticks with these top-notch bands like Styx, Mavericks, Three Dog Night, and Los Lonely Boys.
+At 34, he has already spent 10 years in the music business, performing in venues ranging from barrooms to concert halls.
+His determination landed him a gig touring with Styx, which was a clear sign he had what it took to open for them.
+He is building a promising future for himself, and on top of that, his wife recently had a baby.
+He is living the dream and is poised to go far if he continues performing with top-notch bands like Styx, Mavericks, Three Dog Night, and Los Lonely Boys.

 STYX

-Styx had eight songs that hit the top 10 on the U.S. Billboard Hot 100, as well as 16 top 40 singles.
-Styx sold over 20 million records for A&M between their signing in 1975 and 1984.
+Styx has had eight songs hit the top 10 on the U.S. Billboard Hot 100, as well as 16 top 40 singles.
+The band sold over 20 million records for A&M between their signing in 1975 and 1984.
 Over the years, they have charted in the United States, Canada, Australia, and many other countries.
-They have four consecutive multi-platinum awards and have been nominated for multiple GRAMMY awards, but have yet to win a more than deserving title.
-The four multi-platinum awards were for these albums: The Grand Illusion (1977), Pieces of Eight (1978), Cornerstone (1979), and Paradise Theatre (1981).
+They have earned four consecutive multi-platinum awards and were nominated for multiple GRAMMY Awards, though they have yet to win a more-than-deserving title.
+The four multi-platinum awards were for the albums The Grand Illusion (1977), Pieces of Eight (1978), Cornerstone (1979), and Paradise Theatre (1981).

 On May 28, 2025, Styx announced the release of their 18th album, Circling from Above.
 If you attend their current tour, you may be able to pick up one of the new albums along with all kinds of merchandise.
 The current tour runs through October 2026, so don’t miss your chance to see these legends explode on stage.